Join for Free

 The Key to 75% Plate Success

 The key to success is to vary your 25% plate items just as much as you do your 75% ones.
-Keep in mind that this approach is not about perfection, but rather, making progress one step at a time, no matter how small the step.
+Remember that this approach is not about perfection but rather making progress one step at a time, no matter how small the step.

 Caring for your body with a high-fiber diet can be deliciously enjoyable rather than stressful, and the 75% Plate Approach is a tool to make it easier for you to do just that.
 Start by adding more of the 75% plate foods you like best to your meals and planning the 25% plate items you want at a meal.